How To Keep Wanderlust Alive When You Can’t Travel

 Whilst it isn’t necessarily the most exciting adventure, if you are still able to then go out and explore your local area.

 Whilst it has to be done safely and within guidelines set for your area, going places you aren’t super familiar and exploring is what travel is all about and a nice walk is a great way to keep wanderlust alive.

 Wandering around our local area (my second home of Nottingham) we discovered some actually stunning views in the Park Estate.
 It is honestly beautiful and we wouldn’t have explored it nearly as much if we weren’t stuck here.
 We’re making the most of a bad situation to have a bit of a staycation.

-That is all of the ways that I have been keeping busy and fuelling my wanderlust whilst trapped indoors.
+That is all of the ways that I have been keeping busy and trying to keep wanderlust alive whilst trapped indoors.

 How are you keeping the travel bug alive in these trying times?